domo141/ioiomxtx/README.md

 ioio
 ----

-`ioio.pl` runs two (2) commands and connecs their stdio streams to each other.
+`ioio.pl` runs two (2) commands and connects their stdio streams to each other.
 The implementation is very simple, effectively just around 40 lines of code.

 The command line usage looks like: